-Now I’ve chosen to b a working mum, I’m loving our Ed’s article about how Harvard research proves kids benefit from having a mother following her career, and I’m all over checking out cool co-working spaces in Singapore like Treehaus, which has a children’s atelier (check out our review!).
-I’m also intrigued to hear other women’s stories about how the manage to juggle work and home, so here the HoneyKids mums have shared their own experiences…
+Now I’ve chosen to be a working mum, I’m all over checking out cool co-working spaces in Singapore like The Hive and Treehaus.
+I’m also intrigued to hear other women’s stories about how the manage to juggle work and home, so here some of our HoneyKids mums past and present have shared their own experiences…

 The 5 emotional stages of going back to work post-baby: